Community-Supported Languages

 phase runs beforesudo

-is disabled in the container builds, so if you need to usesudo
+is disabled in the container builds, So if you need to usesudo

 to set up your language environment (e.g., install Ubuntu packages), you should do that in theconfigure